lud/elixir-todo/README.md

 end
 ```

-If you want to seed all the messages, including those whose version number is not reached yet, add `print: :all` :
+If you want to print all the messages, including those whose version number is not reached yet, add `print: :all` :

 ```elixir